 If you are pregnant, nursing, or have small children, I would advise being very careful with purchasing white tuna.
 One small hopeful point from the study is that mislabeling is far more widespread in small markets compared to larger chains.
 I can only wonder, how are people allowed to get away with this?

-Info taken from “Widespread Seafood Fraud Found In New York City“, published December 11, 2012 by Oceana.org.
+Information taken from “Widespread Seafood Fraud Found In New York City“, initially published December 11, 2012 by Oceana.org.